10 Planetside 2 Best Advanced Strategy Tips for Newbies/Squads

 Bottom Line: No matter the situation, there is a class for it.
 Change to it and adjust so you can provide the advantage.

-5. Check Your Chat / Watch The Map!
+5. Check Your Chat and Watch the Map!

 6. Spend Your Resources Wisely